examfx-logo-color-blog

 Now that the questions of “how to become an insurance agent?” and “how to get into insurance?” have been answered, it’s time to consider your prelicensing training.

 ExamFX helps candidates pass their licensing exams by providing insurance and securities exam prep.
-This ‘first step of success’ opens doors to a rewarding career in an industry that can have an enormous impact on people’s lives and their wider community.
+This first step opens doors to a rewarding career in an industry that can have an enormous impact on people’s lives and their wider community.

 Since 1996, ExamFX has been the industry-leading insurance and securities training provider.
-Over that time, we’ve helped more than 8.6 million candidates gain their insurance licenses with pass rates of more than 90%.
+Over that time, we’ve helped more than 8.6 million candidates gain their insurance licenses and over 85% pass their exam on the first try.

-Today, our innovative, comprehensive training courses in all 50 states are designed to help you succeed on your first try –– guaranteed.
-That’s why millions of individuals are successfully selling a wide variety of insurance plans.
-These include: life, health, property and casualty, personal lines, adjusters, and variable products, among others.
+Today, our innovative, comprehensive training courses in all 50 states are designed to help you succeed on your first try—guaranteed.
+That’s why millions of individuals are successfully selling a wide variety of insurance plans, including life, health, property and casualty, personal lines, adjusters, and variable products, among others.

-To enroll in one of our training programs and empower your success, please visit our website today.
+To enroll in one of our training programs and empower your success, get started here